Nature Connection. What’s new about that?

 Q. I go hiking/biking/running/boating/working outdoors regularly and spend loads of time in nature, is there something I’m not getting, here?

-A. Nature connection practices offer a better way to deepen your nature connection.
-I’ve picked a few lines from a simple poem by William Henry Davies illustrates this, and this was written well over 100 years ago:
+A. Nature cultivation practices offer a better way to deepen your connection.
+I’ve picked a few lines from a simple poem by William Henry Davies illustrates this, and this was written well over 100 years ago.
+My uncle was a farmer and it was his favourite:

 “We have no time to stand and stare?